redhat-developer/vscode-knative/README.md

 \!\[feature X\]\(images/feature-x.png\)

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+We recommend short, focused animations that are easy to follow. -->

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+Logging in to a Kubernetes cluster is done via the [Kubernetes extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) (ms-kubernetes-tools.vscode-kubernetes-tools), VSCode should ask you to install it if you don't already have it.

+> NOTE: You will need to have the kubeconfig for the cluster that you are accessing stored locally.

+Knative is run on the [kn cli](https://github.com/knative/client).
+The extension will offer to download and install it if it can't find it.

 ## Extension Settings